pvallet/hello-sdl2-android/README.md

 The project's source code is split into different files to show how CMake can help support more complex code base structures.

+See a full OpenGL/SDL2 project using this hello world here https://github.com/pvallet/gourdin

 ## Android
 This project is an update of the hello world project here https://github.com/stephen47/android-sdl2-gradle-template, as I couldn't find a good way to integrate a CMake built C++ project to an android application.
 It features a sample hello world using SDL and SDL_image.